 In general, a person will need a B Visitor visa to enter the US if one of the following applies:

-- You hold a passport from a country that does not participate in the US Visa Waiver Program, see link a list of the Visa Waiver Program countries, or
+- You hold a passport from a country that does not participate in the US Visa Waiver Program, or

 If you are a national of the Visa Waiver Program and are applying for a B Visitor visa and are not restricted from travelling under ESTA, you will be required to demonstrate to a Consular Officer that your proposed activity in the United States is solely for short business trips or tourism (ie that you do not intend to work in the USA), you have substantial ties to your home country and financial ability to support your trip to the United States.
 The personal interview at the embassy or consulate bears a lot of weight on the Consular Officer’s decision.

 B Visitor Visa and E-2 Investors: Often, those who wish to travel to the US on a B Visitor visa to investigate the development or purchase of a business in the US that would serve as the basis of a future E-2 Treaty Investor visa application must travel to the US under the Visa Waiver Program as that period of 90 days per visit should provide ample amount of time to research businesses and markets in the United States.
 This is particularly true for B Visitor visa applicants applying at the Embassy in London or the US Consulate in Belfast.